 - If your organization or class is interested in learning more about the hatchery or in reserving a guided tour, contact:

 Waubay, SD 57273

 Left to right: Icubating walleye eggs, close up of fry, net of small fingerlings harvested from a hatchery pond

 Left to right: Musky harvested from a hatchery pond, overwintered largemouth bass, yellow perch

 Aerial view of rearing ponds at Blue Dog Hatchery.

-Educational displays inside the building; which illustrate the steps involved in the walleye egg
+Educational displays inside the building.
+The exhibits illustrate the steps involved in the walleye egg

-collection process as well as describe many other ecological and fish facts.
+collection process as well as describing many other ecological and fish facts.